 Starting an exercise routine can be tough.
-There are a lot more moving parts in your day now as a new mum with constant feeding times and sleep patterns being thrown out of the window but with strength I bet you showed during pregnancy and child birth you are tough enough to make this happen.
+There are a lot more moving parts in your day now as a new mum, with constant feeding times and sleep patterns being thrown out of the window.
+However with strength I bet you showed during pregnancy and child birth you are tough enough to make this happen!

-All pregnancies are different and only you and your doctor know if you are ready.
+All pregnancies are different.
+Only you and your doctor know if you are ready.
 There is no reason to rush into training; you and your body have been through a lot.
 I like to refer to the Postnatal Phase of training as your ‘Fourth Trimester” as just as much care should be taken during this time as the other three.
 During this time, there is still a lot going on hormonally not to mention the healing process is still underway.

 After a long 9 months of pregnancy and maternity wear, most new mums want to jump right into exercise and get rid of the excess baby weight immediately after the 6 week no activity zone immediately after the birth.